 The Affordable Care Act & Medicare

-Through screening and early detection, a 2014 study indicates it’s estimated the Affordable Care Act prevented over 50,000 premature deaths in just a 3-year period.
-Premature deaths were defined as deaths prior to age 74.
+Through screening and early detection, a 2014 study indicates the ACA prevented over 50,000 premature deaths in just three years.
+Premature deaths are deaths before age 74.

-Perhaps one of the most significant changes that came from the Affordable Care Act was the elimination of insurance companies being able to deny coverage for persons with pre-existing conditions.
+Perhaps one of the most notable changes that came from the ACA was the elimination of insurance companies being able to deny coverage for persons with pre-existing conditions.

-Medicare beneficiaries with Medicare Part A and B have coverage for their preexisting conditions through Original Medicare.
-However, when enrolling in a Medicare Supplement plan, you will need to apply for the coverage and qualify.
+Beneficiaries with Part A and B have coverage for their preexisting conditions through Medicare.
+However, when enrolling in a Supplement, you need to apply for the coverage and qualify.

-This means the insurance company can refuse to cover your pre-existing condition for the first 6 months.
-As well as deny your application for a Medigap plan.
-However, if you’re replacing your creditable coverage with a Medicare Supplement plan, the insurance company can’t make you wait.
+As well as deny your application for a plan.
+However, if you’re replacing creditable coverage with a Supplement, the insurance company can’t make you wait.